-- 1. Modular additions are included in the calculation of school design and program capacity or capacity utilization. - 2.
-Temporary Classrooms (trailers) are not considered in the calculation of school design and program capacity or capacity utilization.. - 3.
-Capacity utilization is calculated using student membership. - 4.
-Membership numbers include general education, special education, AAP, FCPS PreK, and preschool.
+1. Modular additions are included in the calculation of school design and program capacity or capacity utilization.

+2. Temporary Classrooms (trailers) are not considered in the calculation of school design and program capacity or capacity utilization..

+4. Membership numbers include general education, special education, AAP, FCPS PreK, and preschool.